 Take the tour; thanks for joining us.

 5731 No. 6 Road, Richmond, BC V6V 1T2

 The Crestwood “No. 7” Fire Hall is a two-storey structure located at 5731 No. 6 Road.

 The fire hall sits on a 45,000 sq. ft. site located in the Crestwood Light Industrial Business Park area.

 This fire hall has two bays and a training room that serves dual purpose as Richmond Fire-Rescue’s secondary emergency Operations Centre.

-The 7 Hall apparatus house speciality equipment required at major incidents including: hazmat and decontamination equipment; air monitoring devices and confined space equipment.
-It also contains Richmond Fire-Rescues tallest aerial ladder reaching 110 feet.
+Seven Hall houses speciality equipment required at major incidents including: hazmat and decontamination equipment; air monitoring devices and confined space equipment.
+It also contains Richmond Fire-Rescues tallest aerial ladder reaching 105 feet.

 Richmond Fire-Rescue responds to emergencies within the city of Richmond and provides backup response to the Vancouver International Airtport (YVR).
 YVR operates a private airside emergency response services.